 Effective from 1 April 2018, taxpayers are able to elect to use the Accounting Income Method (AIM) (provided this is done before the first provisional tax date).
 This provisional tax option is geared towards small businesses with a turnover of less than $5 million and businesses are required to use AIM-capable software (Xero, MYOB and Reckon).

 Under this method, most of the calculations are done by the software package although some adjustments may be required.
 We can assist with this.
 Late payment penalties and UOMI will apply if payment is not made on time in accordance with the amount calculated by the software.
 It is also important to note that the filing compliance requirements are increased with this method.
-Statements of activity are required to be filled six or twelve times per year and if more than two statements are not filed, then the entity will no longer be able to use the AIM method.
+Statements of activity are required to be filed six or twelve times per year and if more than two statements are not filed, then the entity will no longer be able to use the AIM method.
 In this case, the taxpayer will be treated as if they were using the estimation option where there will be exposure to use-of-money interest prior to the third instalment date.
 It is also important to know that a tax pooling intermediary cannot be used to minimise exposure to penalties and UOMI under the AIM method.

 No forms are required to be filed to Inland Revenue when making a voluntary payment under this method.